 The NRN-LCEE Returning Fellowship Scheme was designed to facilitate researchers returning to their work from leave for reasons of maternity/ paternity/ adoption/ health/ caring.

-Eight Fellowships have been awarded to date.
+Ten Fellowships have been awarded.
 Through the initiative the Fellows have been given an opportunity to dedicate a greater percentage of their time to developing their research, delivering high quality publications and increased grant income - thereby adding significant benefit to their scientific endeavours in Wales.

 Introducing our Returning Fellows: